 As it bakes, the butter will melt, giving the biscuits an amazing flavor.

-Here are some more cracker barrel recipes that you can enjoy with your homemade biscuits.
+Here are some more cracker barrel recipes to make at home:

 - Copycat Cracker Barrel Grilled Chicken Tenderloins